SNL mocks Mike Pence debate fly with buzzy Jeff Goldblum homage

-You knew SNL would go there.
-After a fly sat unnoticed for two minutes on Vice President Mike Pence's head during this week's debate with Sen. Kamala Harris, the NBC sketch comedy opened Saturday's show by poking fun of the now-famous insect.
+You knew Saturday Night Live would go there.
+After a fly sat unnoticed for two minutes on Vice President Mike Pence's head during this week's debate with Sen. Kamala Harris, the NBC sketch comedy opened this week's show by poking fun of the now-famous insect.

 It gets weirder.
 By the end of the skit, a second fly has joined Biden, with Kenan Thompson playing a fly that claims to be the reincarnation of the late presidential candidate Herman Cain, who died of COVID-19 this summer.